Step-by-Step Guide: How to Get a Government Funded Medical Alarm Pendant

 NDISYes (if in plan)Yes (if in plan)Under-65s with significant disability

-Personal Alert Victoria (PAV)YesYesEligible Victorian seniors/disabled people
+Personal Alert Victoria (PAV)YesYesEligible Victorian seniors or people with disability

 Personal Alert Assistance SA (PAASA)YesYesEligible South Australians

-DVA (Veterans)YesYesVeterans & eligible dependants
+DVA (Veterans)YesYesVeterans and eligible dependants

 Quick Tips